 Culpeper described thyme as under the dominion of Venus and under the sign of Aries.
 Many of Culpeper’s uses have already been mentioned above.
 The astrological virtues Culpeper believed chiefly appropriated thyme to the head.
 He said anointing the head with thyme vinegar stopped pains thereof!

 These recipes are from the famous French herbalist Maurice Mességué.

 i ) Liqueur: macerate 3 to 4 fresh or dried sprigs (of thyme) in a quarter of a litre (8 fluid oz) of brandy (a teaspoonful occasionally)

 ii) Foot-Baths and Hand-Baths: put two to three handfuls into a litre (1½ pints) of water

 I’ve just gathered some (images above in jar) so ‘thyme’ to make a tincture…. and perhaps a vinegar or liqueur too…

-If you’re interested in learning more about thyme, and perhaps seeing wild thyme flowering, book a May workshop.
+If you’re interested in learning more about thyme, and perhaps seeing wild thyme flowering, book a local May workshop.